 For organisations that are progressive, more from less will mean delivering more value with less effort.
 Cutting cost is not the driver.
 Extracting more sustainable value becomes the focus.
 To do this progressive companies stay close to their customers and find new ways to satisfy their needs with less effort.

 Progressive companies are much more likely to be purpose-driven than prevention-focused organisations.
 And it is focusing on the Purpose that drives them to take a proactive approach to create a sustainable future when the going gets tough.
 That doesn’t mean they won’t cut cost.
 They will if the cost no longer seems to satisfy changing customer needs.

-So, my advice is to be proactive, as this matches their approach.
+So, my advice to non-profit organizations is to be proactive, as this matches their approach.
 Show how you can help them forge much closer emotional bonds with their customers because they see sustaining relationships as key to their long-term success.
 And, if you can help them to innovate, or to be seen as an innovator, this will be valued too.

 Of course, the moral of this blog is that focusing on purpose-driven partnerships will deliver sustainable success for both sides of the partnership.
 In the meantime, I recommend you:

 - Assign them to one of the two approaches above

 - Adapt your approach to be in sync with their new drivers

 - Review their priorities regularly and adapt accordingly.